nimarafati/workshop-genome_annotation/labs/manual_curation.md

 The tracks available are:

 - Augustus_drosophila : a pure ab initio annotation using Augustus with the drosophila model.
 - Maker\_evidence : A maker annotation using Evidence-based approach.
+This track is loaded as user track on top.
 - Maker\_abinitio : A maker annotation using Ab initio evidence-drived approach.
 - Proteins : track of reviewed proteins aligned by Maker.
 - tophat_larva4 : RNAseq data (bam file) aligned to the genome by tophat.